 People in our supply chains and surrounding communities – Grocery

-Our Grocery businesses recognise that they have a responsibility to respect human rights and understand that their actions can impact human rights across the value chain.
+Our Grocery businesses recognise their responsibility to respect human rights and the impact their actions can have on human rights across the value chain.

 Human and labour rights in our supply chains

-Our Grocery businesses aim to respect internationally recognised human and labour rights and seek to cease, prevent or mitigate adverse impacts in their supply chains and operations in line with the standards contained in the Group Supplier Code of Conduct.
+Our Grocery businesses respect internationally recognised human and labour rights and work to identify and manage adverse impacts in their supply chains and operations in line with the requirements of the Group Supplier Code of Conduct.

 Grocery Group

-Grocery Group businesses are prioritising their efforts to monitor human and labour rights risks by focusing on specific higher inherent risk areas of their value chains.
-These selected categories include raw materials, packaging, finished goods and services (including security, cleaning workwear, temporary labour and logistics providers).
-The Sedex (Supplier Ethical data Exchange) online database is used to assess and monitor these risks for in-scope tier one and key tier two supplier sites.
+Grocery Group businesses are prioritising their efforts to monitor human and labour rights risks by focusing on specific value chains with the highest perceived risks for workers.
+These include raw materials, packaging, finished goods and services (including security, cleaning workwear, temporary labour and logistics providers).

-Suppliers of raw materials and other key commodities are required to complete a self-assessment questionnaire and upload the results of all ethical audits conducted onto the Sedex platform.
-Any issues identified are escalated to the Grocery Group Corporate Responsibility Leads as well as technical and procurement contacts within the relevant businesses.
-The businesses then follow internal escalation and remediation processes, which result in engagement with suppliers where necessary to resolve issues raised.
-All identified issues are continuously monitored and evaluated for improvement.
-The completion rate of the self-assessment questionnaire increased in 2023/24 from 60% to 90% of all suppliers registered on the Sedex online database.
+Tier one and tier two suppliers of raw materials and other key commodities are required to complete the Sedex self-assessment questionnaire, with a completion rate of 90% in 2025.
+Subsequently, in-scope suppliers are required to upload the results of all respective ethical audits conducted onto the Sedex platform.
+Any critical non-conformances identified are escalated to the Grocery Group Corporate Responsibility Leads as well as technical and procurement contacts within the relevant businesses.
+They then follow internal escalation and corrective action processes, with suppliers engaged to cease, minimise, prevent or mitigate the issues raised.
+All identified issues are continuously monitored and reviewed to support ongoing improvement.

 Twinings Ovaltine

-Twinings Ovaltine continues to develop its due diligence process including audit procedures and training to support the implementation of its Code of Conduct and Human Rights Policy.
-These include its Factory Monitoring and Improvement Programme (FMIP), the Twinings Community Needs Assessment (TCNA), and Modern Slavery Awareness training programme.
+Twinings Ovaltine continues to develop its due diligence approach, including audit procedures and training to support the implementation of its Code of Conduct and Human Rights Policy.
+These include its Factory Monitoring and Improvement Programme (FMIP), the Twinings Community Needs Assessment (TCNA) programme and Modern Slavery Awareness training.

 George Weston Foods